Mining, industry and railways in the North East

 The Blacketts, a Tyneside coal-owning family, leased land in Weardale from the Bishop of Durham in the late 1680s and developed mines like Burtree Pasture in Weardale, Coalcleugh in the West Allen, and the Allenheads Mine.
 Later, the company owned smelting mills at places like Dirt Pot and Rookhope.

-The London Lead Company extensively mined in the Derwent Valley, Weardale and Teesdale in the 18th Century and built houses, schools and libraries for its workers.
+The London Lead Company extensively mined in the Derwent Valley, Weardale and Teesdale in the eighteenth century and built houses, schools and libraries for its workers.
 It was the first company to introduce the five day week.
 From 1880 Middleton in Teesdale was its northern headquarters.
 The company folded in 1905.

 Growing towns and the industrial revolution had stimulated the demand for lead for use in roofing, piping, casting, building materials, lead shot, paint-bases and glazing.
 Lead works began to open on Tyneside with Newcastle the main point of export from the Durham dales, though Stockton was often used for Swaledale lead.

-In the mid 19th Century Rookhope Chimney was a smelting mill with a two mile long horizontal tunnel which eventually led to a vertical chimney.
+In the mid nineteenth century Rookhope Chimney was a smelting mill with a two mile long horizontal tunnel which eventually led to a vertical chimney.
 The chimney directed fumes away from the workers and also allowed the formation of lead and silver deposits which were scraped off and collected by lead workers.
 Today the chimney is one of the most noted landmarks in Weardale.

-In the late 18th and early 19th Century hydraulic machinery was extensively used in mines.
+In the late eighteenth and early nineteenth century hydraulic machinery was extensively used in mines.
 Weardale’s Killhope Mine (opened 1860) saw the introduction of a 30ft diameter wheel in 1878 by Blackett’s.
 It hauled tubs of ore to the crushing mill while other wheels worked the crushing machines, jiggers, buddles and separators.
 The mine is now a lead mining museum.

 By the 1850s, Britain’s best lead ore had been removed and there was cheap competition from the United States, Germany and Spain.
 Many Northern miners began to seek work abroad, notably in the United States.
-Some mines continued until the 1930s; others reopened during World War One but lead mining had virtually died out by the start of the 20th Century.
+Some mines continued until the 1930s; others reopened during World War One but lead mining had virtually died out by the start of the twentieth century.